zhang1pr/mit-ocw-notes/6.006/Lecture1.md

 It's wrong because a 2D peak may not exist on row i but exist on other rows.

 **Correct Divide and Conquer** - Θ(nlog(m))
-Resursively find global maximum on the middle column,
+Resursively find global max on the middle column,
 if it's smaller than left neighbour, move left;
 else if it's smaller than right neightbour, move right;
-else the maximum is the 2D peak.
+else the max is the 2D peak.

 T(1) = Θ(n)
 T(n, m) = T(n, m/2) + Θ(n) = log(m) * Θ(n) = Θ(nlog(m))